junobuild/docs/blog/2026-04-05-http-requests-typescript-serverless-functions/index.md

 });
 ```

-Define the function, call the API, return the result.
+Define the function, call the API, use the result.
 That's it.

 ![Magic GIF for fun](./magical-magic.gif)